tdgrant1/denss/README.md

 ```
 superdenss -f 6lyz.dat -e
 ```
 If you would like to edit the parameters of denss.py, pass them into the -i option of superdenss.
-This is admittedly a little awkward to use to pass the arguments correctly as you must pass the denss.py options enclosed in double quotes after the -i option:
+This is admittedly a little awkward to use to pass the arguments correctly as you must pass the denss.py options enclosed in double quotes after the -i option.
 To run the above example using a .dat file (note the quotes in the command line):
 ```
 superdenss -f 6lyz.dat -e -i " -d 50.0 " -o lysozyme
 ```
-This will create a folder named "lysozyme" with all the output files for each of the 20 individual runs of DENSS and a folder named spt_avg_01 which will contain the final averaged density.
-You can add other denss.py options into the -i option in in between the quotes.
+This will create a folder named "lysozyme" with all the output files for each of the 20 individual runs of DENSS and a folder named spt_avg_01 which will contain thevfinal averaged density.
+You can add other denss.py options into the -i option in between the quotes.

 ## Miscellaneous
 The combination of total real space box size (D x oversampling) divided by voxel size determines N. The number of grid points scales as N^3, so large N typically requires long compute times and lots of memory (tests show N>50 may start to slow things down noticeably).
 Preliminary tests have shown oversampling as low as 2 is often sufficient for accurate reconstruction.
 However, lesser oversampling also results in low sampling of scattering profile, so direct comparison with experimental data becomes more difficult.
 Note that D given by the user is only used to determine the size of the box and does not limit the the electron density of the object by default.
 If one wishes to impose D as a limit, enable --limit_dmax_on (off by default).

 While the NumPy implementation of FFT is most efficient when N is a power of two, considerable performance gains can still be gained when N is not a power of two, and there is no requirement in DENSS for N to equal a power of two.

 The electron density map is initially set to be random based on the random seed selected by the program.
 One can therefore exactly reproduce the results of a previous calculation by giving the random seed to the program with the `--seed` option and the same input parameters.
 The parameters of previous runs can all be found in the log file.

 The `denss.rho2dat.py` file can be used for calculating scattering profiles from MRC formatted electron density maps.
 Currently the input maps must be cubic (i.e. same length and shape on all sides).
 Type `denss.rho2dat.py -h` for more options.